Exercise your dog regularly to keep them happy and healthy

 Give your dog access to the garden during the day while you are at work by installing a pet door.
 If you have a small/medium sized dog, you could choose a SureFlap Microchip Pet Door that not only lets your dog come and go as they please, but also prevents intruder animals entering your home.

 Exercising through play can help to banish boredom by offering an alternative form of exercise to your dog’s daily walks.

 Dog agility and training sessions are great ways for you both to exercise and create a greater bond between you and your pet, and can make life more interesting for your dog.
 Training should start when your dog is a puppy and they are more impressionable, but even older dogs can be trained with a bit of time and persistence.

 If you have friends with dogs, why not introduce your own dog to them?
 It’s important that your dog learns to get along with other dogs.
 Socialising with other dogs also gives your dog a chance to exercise through play.

 If you are worried that your dog might not be getting enough exercise, you could hire a dog walker or send your dog to a dog day care centre while you are at work.

-Dogs that are not exercised enough may demonstrate problem behaviour such as pleading for attention, furniture chewing or excessive barking.
-If your dog demonstrates any of this behaviour, try increasing their exercise and if problems persist, speak to your vet for advice.
+Dogs that are not exercised enough may demonstrate problem behavior such as pleading for attention, furniture chewing or excessive barking.
+If your dog demonstrates any of this behavior, try increasing their exercise and if problems persist, speak to your vet for advice.